NCBI-Hackathons/VirusFriends/README.md

 ![virus friends](images/phagefriends2.png)

-### You can make a free DOI with zenodo <link>

-## Website (if applicable)

-## Intro statement
-This is an implementation to discovere viruses that are somehow relared to already known ones.
-The idea is to expand
+## VirusFriends is an implementation to discovere viruses that are slightly relared to already known ones.
+The idea is to use the genomes of known viruses as anchors to expand the viral sequence space.

 ## What's the problem?
 It's being estimated that there are 3x10^31 viral particles in the world, but only ~9,500 viral genomes have being described at a genomic level.
 This means there is a hughe amount of viruses to be discovered!